garrandall/popular-music-data/tracks/amnesia-shalamar.md

 What is some thing that you said
 Did you say that to me, baby

-Ooh, just one touch from you (One touch from you) Little girl, I come unglued
+Oh, just one touch from you (One touch from you) Little girl, I come unglued
 I lose all trace of time
 And everything seems to slip my mind